Skip to content

 On one page, we couldn't figure out why the list of jobs always appeared as empty on page load, only to be populated when the user interacted with filters on the page.

-It turns out we were fetching an old collection on page load (jobs instead of jobs_):
+It turns out we were fetching an old table view on page load (jobs instead of jobs_):

-The jobs_ collection was only fetched On change when the user interacted with a filter on the page.
+The jobs_ table view was only fetched On change when the user interacted with a filter on the page.

-After identifying the problem, we were able to get rid of the old collection (decluttering our developer environment along the way) and optimize the loading of the jobs_ collection.
+After identifying the problem, we were able to get rid of the old table view and optimize the loading of the jobs_ table view.